-Weighted grading of assignments proportional to course grade:
+Weighted grading of assignments for course grade:

-- 1. Tests 20%
+1. Tests 30%

-- 2. Discussions 30%
+2. Discussions 25%

-- 3. Book review 10%
+3. Quiz 5%

-- 4. Research paper 17%
+4. Research paper 17%

-- 5. Topic and Bibliography 3%
+5. Topic and Bibliography 3%

-- 6. Timeline 10%
+6. PowerPoint timeline 10%

-- 7. Reading report 10%
+7. Reading report 10%

 Total 100%

 Attendance

 Students are responsible for enrolling in courses for which they anticipate being able to participate weekly during the weeks appearing on course schedules, and then making every effort to do so.
 Such participation may include the following: completing quizzes or exams; emailing faculty or class members as part of an assignment; discussion board posting or response; turning in an assignment; or other communication reflecting ongoing learning in the course.
 When unavoidable situations result in non-participation, students are responsible for acquiring any information missed.
 Instructors are not obliged to allow students to make up missed work.
 Per their independent discretion, individual instructors may determine how participation affects students' ability to meet course learning objectives and whether participation affects course grades.